 - Youth Acolyte/s: At the 9 AM Service, one or two youth assist the MC and the Priest at Communion.

 All Youth 9 and older are invitedto participatein this ministry and should speak with the clergy to get training.

 is responsible for ensuringthat everyone scheduled to serve is present and trained and ready.
 The MC is the chief assistant at the Altar, filling the role of Sub-Deacon.
 See any clergy if you are interested in filling this duty.

 - Healing Minister: At the 11 AM Service, we offer the laying on of hands and administration of consecrated oil for healing.
 Many members of our congregation take part in this essential teaching of the Church.

-- Offertory Counter: After each service, members of the Bishop’s Committee, Finance Committee, or the Altar Party count the offering.
-This is not an open ministry, but if you have a call to help on the Finance Committee or work on Stewardship, please contact Sam Singer or Sarah Klapec.
+- Offertory Counter: After each service, you will help count the offering and prepare the deposit statements.
+If you have a call to do this or help on the Finance Committee or work on Stewardship, please contact Sarah